WPStore/google-analytics-mu/readme.txt

 === Google Analytics MU ===
 Contributors: wp-repository, Foe Services Labs, cfoellmann
-Tags: Google Analytics, analytics, statistics, stats, lightweight, multisite, multiuser, multiblog, tracking, simple, network Requires at least: 2.7.0
+Tags: adopt-me, needs-takeover, Google Analytics, analytics, statistics, stats, lightweight, multisite, multiuser, multiblog, tracking, simple, network
+Requires at least: 2.7.0
 Tested up to: 3.5
 Stable tag: 2.4-dev
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Network admins can setup network-wide GA tracking and give individual site owners the option to use their own tracking code
+ADOPT ME -- Network admins can setup network-wide GA tracking and give individual site owners the option to use their own tracking code

 == Description ==

+= Adopt Me =
+Since we do/can not use the plugin anymore we need to abandon this plugin.
+This means that this plugin will be rotting away in the repo unless someone else picks up the development.
+If you are interested contact me [@GitHub](https://github.com/cfoellmann).

 = WP requirements =
 * WordPress multisite installations __ONLY__